-- our Board is not staggered, with each of our directors subject to re-election annually; - of the five persons who currently serve on our Board, our Board has determined that four, or 80%, of such directors satisfy the listing standards for independence of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act; - at least three of our directors qualify as an "audit committee financial expert" as defined by the SEC; - we have opted out of the control share acquisition statute in the Maryland General Corporation Law, or MGCL, and the business combination provisions of the MGCL; and - · we do not have a stockholder rights plan.
+- our Board is not staggered, with each of our directors subject to re-election annually; - of the five persons who currently serve on our Board, and of the five persons that have been nominated to serve on our Board, our Board has determined that four, or 80%, of such directors satisfy the listing standards for independence of the NYSE and Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act; - at least three of our current and nominated directors qualify as an "audit committee financial expert" as defined by the SEC; - we have opted out of the control share acquisition statute in the Maryland General Corporation Law, or MGCL, and the business combination provisions of the MGCL; and - we do not have a stockholder rights plan.

-Additionally, we have not given our stockholders the right to amend our Bylaws because our Board did not believe that it was prudent at this time to give stockholders a one-way ratchet to make binding amendments to our Bylaws.
+Additionally, we have not given our stockholders the right to amend our Bylaws because our Board continues to believe that it is not prudent at this time to give stockholders a one-way ratchet to make binding amendments to our Bylaws.
 In our Board's view, it would essentially be irreversible and there has been no data supporting a correlation or link between stockholders' ability to amend bylaws and economic performance of a company.
 That said, we will continue to consider this matter and engage with our stockholders, as appropriate.
+However, to date, none of our stockholders have initiated substantive dialogue on this matter with us.